Brian Barnes (golfer)

-Brian William Barnes (3 June 1945 – 9 September 2019) was a professional golfer.
-He won nine times on the European Tour between 1972 and 1981 and twice won the Senior British Open.
+Brian William Barnes (3 June 1945 – 9 September 2019) was a Scottish professional golfer.
+He won nine times on the European Tour between 1972 and 1981, and twice won the Senior British Open.

 Barnes played in six consecutive Ryder Cup matches from 1969 to 1979.
 He was noted for having beaten Jack Nicklaus twice in one day in singles match play, during the 1975 Ryder Cup on 21 September, winning 4&2 in the morning round and 2&1 in the afternoon session.

 Early life and amateur career

-Barnes was born in Addington, Surrey, England, by Scottish parents, and represented England at international level.
-Barnes was educated at St. Dunstan's School, Burnham-on-Sea, and Millfield School in Somerset.
+Barnes was born in Addington, Surrey, England, to Scottish parents, and represented England at international level.
+He was educated at St. Dunstan's School, Burnham-on-Sea, and Millfield School in Somerset.

-Barnes was taught golf by his father who was Secretary at Burnham and Berrow Golf Club.
+Barnes was taught golf by his father, who was Secretary at Burnham and Berrow Golf Club.
 He won the British Youths Open Amateur Championship in 1964, having represented England in the youth international against Scotland that preceded the championship.
 He turned professional soon afterwards.